Neolentinus lepideus: Habitat and distribution

 The fruiting bodies of Neolentinus lepideus are found singly or in tufts emerging from dead and decaying coniferous wood, favouring pines (Pinus) including old stumps, logs, and timber.
 It may also be found in gardens, on man-made wooden structures such as old railroad ties, and in such unusual places as coal mines.
 Less frequently, it is also found on non-coniferous hardwood.
 Its fruiting season is spring to autumn and it is common in Europe and North America.
 In the latter, it appears from May to November (slightly shorter in the west).
 There have also been multiple reports of its occurrence in the Western Cape, South Africa.

 Ecology

 Neolentinus lepideus has a saprotrophic mode of nutrition and is an important woodland decomposer and a cause of wet rot in building materials.
 The fungus has shown tolerance of wood treated with creosote and other preservatives, and has been used in experiments to evaluate the efficacy of treatment methods.

+This species has been recorded as occasional food of adults of the pleasing fungus beetle Dacne quadrimaculata.